nvim-treesitter/nvim-treesitter/README.md

 You can also skip step 2 and use `:TSInstallFromGrammar zimbu` to install straight from `grammar.js`.
 Once the parser is installed, you can update it (from the latest revision of the `main` branch if `url` is a Github repository) with `:TSUpdate zimbu`.

-Note that this only installs the parser itself; using it for, e.g., highlighting also requires corresponding queries that need to be written and placed in the appropriate directory (e.g., as `queries/zimbu/highlights.scm`).

-# Roadmap

-The goal of `nvim-treesitter` is both to provide a simple and easy way to use the interface for Treesitter in Neovim, but also to add some functionalities to it.

-You can find the roadmap [here](https://github.com/nvim-treesitter/nvim-treesitter/projects/1).
-The roadmap and all features of this plugin are open to change, and any suggestion will be highly appreciated!

-# Defining Modules

-Users and plugin authors can take advantage of modules by creating their own.
-Modules provide:
+## <a name="queries"></a> Adding queries

+Queries are what `nvim-treesitter` uses to extract informations from the syntax tree; they are located in the `queries/{language}/*` runtime directories (like the `queries` folder of this plugin), e.g., `queries/{language}/{locals,highlights,textobjects}.scm`.
+Other modules may require additional queries such as `folding.scm`.

+`nvim-treesitter` considers queries as any runtime file (see `:h rtp`), that is :

+- if the file is in any `after/queries/` folder, then it will be used to extend the already defined queries.
+- Otherwise, it will be used as a base to define the query, the first query found (with the highest priority) will be the only one to be used.

+This hybrid approach is the most standard way; in this case

+- if you want to rewrite (or write) a query, don't use `after/queries`;
+- if you want to override a part of a query (only one match for example), use the `after/queries` directory.

+## Adding modules

+If you wish you write your own module, you need to support

-- Treesitter language detection support
+- tree-sitter language detection support;
-- Attach and detach to buffers
+- attaching and detaching to buffers;
-- Works with all nvim-treesitter commands
+- all nvim-treesitter commands.

-You can use the `define_modules` function to define one or more modules or module groups.
+At the top level, you can use the `define_modules` function to define one or more modules or module groups:

 ```vim
 lua <<EOF